helenzhou6/digit-classifier/README.md

 - Poetry for python package management (`brew install poetry` or see https://python-poetry.org/ to install. v2.1.3 or higher)
 - [colima](https://github.com/abiosoft/colima) for using docker without needing Docker Desktop (`brew install colima`)
     - For colima to work, install docker (`brew install docker`)
-- .env file needs to be populated correctly (get this from Helen).
+- .env file needs to be populated correctly (get this from Helen, or the environment variables in this repo).
 Example contents:
     ```python
     POSTGRES_USERNAME=xxx
     POSTGRES_PASSWORD=xxx